 Domination of the Chinese market: In addition, we can expect Tesla to discuss the company’s expansion into the Chinese market on the call.
-Recently, the EV maker has been hit with product recalls due to safety issues, which have resulted in the brand becoming less popular in the country.
+This year, the EV maker has been hit with product recalls due to safety issues, which have resulted in the brand becoming less popular in the country.
 Analysts are expecting 40% of Tesla’s sales to come from China by next year so it will be important for Elon Musk to show there is growth in the region.

 With local rivals NIO and Xpeng stepping up their game in the competitive EV space, shareholders will surely push Tesla to comment on its plans to dominate the important Asian market.